-- Make sure data cannot be traced back to a set of size < n - Generalization - Suppression of unique combinations - Account for leakage from what has been suppressed; e.g., back-calculating from aggregate statistics - E.g., dataset from International Warfarin Pharmacogenetics Consortium - Linear regression to predict initial dose outperforms standard clinical regimen - But... when one knows a target patient's background and stable dosage, their genetic markers could be predicted 22% more accurately than guessing based on marginal distributions - How to estimate "external information"? - Every release becomes more external info.
+- Make sure data cannot be traced back to a set of size < n - Generalization - Suppression of unique combinations - Account for leakage from what has been suppressed; e.g., back-calculating from aggregate statistics - E.g., dataset from International Warfarin Pharmacogenetics Consortium - Linear regression to predict initial dose outperforms standard clinical regimen - But... when one knows a target patient's background and stable dosage, their genetic markers could be predicted 22% more accurately than guessing based on marginal distributions - Attack is called model inversion - How to estimate "external information"? - Every release becomes more external info.